Donald Trump Inauguration: Everything You Need To Know

 — Donald J. Trump (@realDonaldTrump) January 19, 2017

-[Featured Image by Pool/Pool/Getty Images]
+[Featured Image by Pool/ Getty Images]